Tokyo Olympics marathon runners will now have to battle the pain barrier without fans to buoy them

 The races, along with long-distance walking events, were moved to Sapporo in Japan’s northern island of Hokkaido last year, to avoid Tokyo’s intense heat and humidity.

-On Tuesday, organizers said they had met with local authorities and decided to keep spectators away too.
+On Tuesday, organizers said they had met with local authorities and decided to keep spectators away, too.

 “At the meeting, it was agreed that in view of the current COVID-19 situation, it will be necessary to reduce the risk of infection by restricting the movement of members of the public,” the Tokyo 2020 organizing committee said in a statement.
 “It has therefore been decided to ask the public to refrain from spectating along the course.”